DBS-C01 Database Security Practice Question

 Grant the IAM role attached to the EC2 instance permissions to read the secret, and use the Secrets Manager API to retrieve it at runtime.

-Option D is correct because the most secure approach is to grant the EC2 IAM role permission to read the secret using an IAM policy attached to the role, and then have the application call the Secrets Manager API to retrieve the secret at runtime.
+The most secure approach is to grant the EC2 IAM role permission to read the secret using an IAM policy attached to the role, and then have the application call the Secrets Manager API to retrieve the secret at runtime.
 This avoids storing secrets in code or configuration files.
-Option A is wrong because hardcoding credentials defeats the purpose.
-Option B is wrong because storing the secret in a configuration file is not secure.
-Option C is wrong because you should not attach a resource-based policy to the EC2 instance; IAM roles are the correct mechanism.
+Option B is wrong because storing the secret in application code is insecure.
+Option C is wrong because resource-based policies are not attached to EC2 instances; IAM roles are the correct mechanism.
+Option D is wrong because storing secrets in an S3 bucket introduces additional complexity and potential exposure; using Secrets Manager with IAM roles is more secure.

 Answer analysis